Hostel (film series): Hostel: Part II (2007)

 After narrowly escaping the tortures of an evil secret organization, Paxton suffers from extreme episodes of PTSD.
 Convinced that the Elite Hunting Club will not stop looking for him until he is dead, he often comes into confrontation with his girlfriend who argues that his experience is exaggerated as a result of his mental illness.
 After one particularly heated argument, she awakes the next morning to find his headless corpse sitting in their kitchen, confirming his story.

 In Rome, Italy three young American art students named Beth, Whitney, and Lorna are enjoying their time abroad in a foreign country.
 Encouraged by one of the nude models that they are sketching named Axelle, to visit a relaxing hostel located in Slovakia, the trio decide to make the journey to the isolated location.
 Expecting a relaxing stay at a luxurious spa, the friends quickly begin to question the underlying reality of what is going on around them.
 Unbeknownst to them, upon arrival their passports are uploaded for bid to the highest spender.
 Abducted by members of the organization, the friends awaken to a reality where they are positioned to be helpless pawns of torture and murder.
 The women resolve to fight for their survival, or die trying.

 Hostel: Part III (2011)

 Scott alongside his friends Mike and Justin, are celebrating a night of decadence in Las Vegas for his bachelor party.
 As they move through each club, they are persuaded by a pair of escorts to attend a secluded private party.
 The friends decide to take their partying up a level, and make the trip.
 Upon arrival they quickly learn that things are not as they seem.
-Imprisoned by the Slovakian hosts, they find that they are intended to be used as party favors of nefarious wealthy bidders, who intend to torture, abuse, and kill them as they desire.
+Imprisoned by the Slovak hosts, they find that they are intended to be used as party favors of nefarious wealthy bidders, who intend to torture, abuse, and kill them as they desire.
 As they fight for their survival, amongst a terrible bloodbath Scott soon discovers that one of his friends is also a part of the Elite Hunters Club and willingly led them into the sadistic nightmare they are trapped in.